devnexuss/CRUD-Operations-SpringBoot/README.md

 # Spring Boot CRUD Operations

-This proect demonstrates the implementation of CRUD (Create, Read, Update, Delete) operations for a single entity using Spring Boot and Java.
+This project demonstrates the implementation of CRUD (Create, Read, Update, Delete) operations for a single entity using Spring Boot and Java.

 ## Features